I recently asked the (white) teacher candidates in my doctoral study, “How would you define social justice?”

 “equal opportunities and treatment for all people”

-Although likely well-intentioned, these teacher candidates’ responses indicate that they believe in a meritocratic system.
+These teacher candidates’ responses indicate that they believe in a meritocratic system.
 As just one of the many pillars that uphold racist structures in education, meritocracy is the belief that “everyone has equal opportunity because we are all basically the same; all that is required to get ahead is hard work, talent, and effort” (Schick & St. Denis, 2003, p.
 8).
 This belief assumes that systems and institutions judge people based on merit alone, and that any pre-existing barriers can be overcome by individual determination.
 Schick and St. Denis (2003) explain that meritocracy is “a fundamental promise of capitalism,” one which ignores the reality that individual choices are always mediated by established racialized, gendered, and classed systems, and the degree to which hard work will ‘pay-off’ depends upon your position within these systems (p.
 8).
 Consistent with conceptualizations of settler colonialism as an ongoing project that is directly tied to land, capital, and resources (Arvin, Tuck, & Morrill, 2013), the promotion of meritocracy in educational systems is central to maintaining deeply unequal economic structures.

 In the ‘Canadian’ context, meritocratic discourses ignore the ways that settler colonial economic systems have been created to foster success for some (primarily white Canadians), and ensure failure for others (often Black, Indigenous, and people of colour), regardless of how hard people work.
 There isn’t a more perfect example of how these economic systems have been asymmetrically organized and entrenched than the history of the allocation of land and resources on the Canadian Prairies, in particular in Saskatchewan, and the subsequent justification for this unequal system through the meritocratic discourse of ‘work hard and you will succeed’ in the education systems in the province.